gaolinorange/Ausdt_stamp/README.md

 		CUDA_VISIBLE_DEVICES=0 python code/train.py --A finger --B pants

 + If you only need to reproduce the representative result, please type the follow commands.
-The checkpoint files should download from the [url]() and be moved in path (ckpt/ckeckpoint).
+The checkpoint files should download from the [here](https://drive.google.com/drive/folders/156bwWpELpDpWIlc0OKc2asDiZTSqdm7A?usp=sharing) and be moved them(4 files) into path (ckpt/ckeckpoint).
 	The directory tree looks like this:
 	```
 	ckpt